 Are there any side effects to Salamol?

 Salamol is commonly prescribed, but like most medications it can have side effects.
 Most of the side effects will settle with time, but if they do not then speak to a healthcare professional for advice.
 The most common side effects include:

 Rarely, more serious side effects can occur.
 These include:

 - Chest pain

 - Severe headache

 You should speak to a doctor straight away if any of these serious side effects occur.

 If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, call 999 immediately.

+You can safely buy a Salamol inhaler at EU Meds.
 A prescriber from EU Meds will review your current medications, including any herbal remedies or supplements, to ensure that Salamol will not interact with them.